leoeer/leoeer.github.io/index.md

 ## Who?

 Good day to you mate!
-My name is Leo Eerolainen, and I'm a 21 year old linguistics student at the University of Helsinki.
+My name is Leo Eerolainen, and I'm a 21-year-old linguistics student at the University of Helsinki.
 In my studies I'm focusing on language technology, and I'm generally interested in communications and informational technology.
 Currently I am half way through my first year of studies at the university.
 I live in Eastern Helsinki, and plan to stay in the area for a long time.

-On my spare time I really enjoy camping and hiking, and love being in the nature.
+In my spare time I really enjoy camping and hiking, and love being in nature.
 Besides that, I have always enjoyed working on cars, bikes etc. During my military service I served as a truck driver in Guard Jaeger Regiment.
 I'm always up for trying new things and want to collect a broad collection of